 The behaviour of the poolmanager service is highly configurable.
 In order to exploit the full potential of the software it is essential to understand the mechanisms used and how they are configured.
-The pool-manager service creates the PoolManager cell, which is a unique cell in dCache and consists of several sub-modules: The important ones are the pool selection unit (PSU) and the cost manager (CM).
+The poolmanager service creates the PoolManager cell, which is a unique cell in dCache and consists of several sub-modules: The important ones are the pool selection unit (PSU) and the load balancing policy as defined by the partition manager (PM).

 The poolmanager can be configured by either directly editing the file /var/lib/dcache/con-fig/poolmanager.conf or via the Admin Interface.
 Changes made via the Admin Interface will be saved in the file /var/lib/dcache/config/poolmanager.conf by the save command.
 This file will be parsed, whenever the dCache starts up.
 It is a simple text file containing the corresponding Admin Interface commands.
 It can therefore also be edited before the system is started.
 It can also be loaded into a running system with the reload command.
-In this chapter we will describe this file.
+In this chapter we will describe the commands allowed in this file.